-Students assigned to Ben Taub Hospital, VA Medical center, BSLMC, and Houston Methodist Hospital are required to attend both Wednesday morning grand rounds and Thursday afternoon conferences.
+Students assigned to Ben Taub Hospital, VA Medical center, BSLMC, and Houston Methodist Hospital are required to attend Wednesday morning grand rounds.
 All students, regardless of clinical site, are required to attend Thursday afternoon conferences/exams.
 Failure to attend a required educational conference will result in the SRNA being charged a vacation day.
 Any exception to this policy must be approved, in advance, by the director.